morris-alan/ps-project/README.md

 The first 2 digits represent the province where the ID was issued, the next 6 are unique identity digits.
 The first of the trailing 3 characters is always a capitol letter checkdigit, calculated from the previous 8 digits but not from the last 2 digits which loosely encode the ethnicity of the ID holder.

 The checkdigit helps detect simple errors in the ID when humans manually input, transcribe or capture the ID.
-Such as hearing 17 in place of 70, switching 2 digits(9181 instead of 9981) or reading badly written characters incorrectly. for example
+Such as hearing 17 in place of 70, switching 2 digits(9181 instead of 9981) or reading badly written characters incorrectly.
+For example,

 | Description of variation | Example ID string |
 | --- | --- |